flyingpie/windows-terminal-quake/pages/settings/size-and-align.md

 ## Horizontal Align

-When "HorizontalScreenCoverage" is below 100, this setting determines where the terminal is place horizontally.
+When ```HorizontalScreenCoverage``` is below 100, this setting determines where the terminal is place horizontally.

 Possible values: